chandrasekaransridhar/Single-server-infinite-capacity---Markov-Model/README.md

     print("Warning!
 Objects overflow will happen in the conveyer") print("----------------------------------------")
 ```
-# Output
+# Output:
 <img width="652" height="222" alt="Screenshot 2026-03-03 145859 - Copy" src="https://github.com/user-attachments/assets/0482be25-403e-472b-8fe0-a628dde75f46" />

-# Result
+# Result:
 The average number of material in the system and in the conveyor and waiting time are successfully found.